The modelling of the action potentials in myelinated nerve fibres

 Lieberstein \cite{Lieberstein1967} starts with an elementary form of Maxwell equations for current and voltage on a long line

-where \begin{itemize} \item $x$ is space (length) and $t$ is time; \item $V$ is the action potential, $i_a$ is the axon current per unit length (along the axon) and $i$ is the membrane current per unit length (taken the same as HH current across the membrane later in the paper); \item $a$ is the radius of the axon, $r$ is the axon resistance per unit length, $L$ is the axon specific self-inductance and $C_a$ is the axon self capacitance per unit area per unit length. \end{itemize} It is noted that the membrane current density (which is what is used in the HH model \cite{Hodgkin1952}) is \beq I = \frac{i}{2 \pi a}, \eeq and the specific resistance of the axon is \beq R = \pi a^2 r. \eeq
+where \begin{itemize} \item $x$ is space (length) and $t$ is time; \item $V$ is the action potential, $i_a$ is the line axon current (along the axon) and $i$ is the membrane current per unit length (taken the same as HH current across the membrane later in the paper); \item $a$ is the radius of the axon, $r$ is the axon resistance per unit length, $L$ is the axon specific self-inductance and $C_{a}$ is the axon self capacitance per unit area per unit length. \end{itemize} It is noted that the membrane current density (which is what is used in the HH model \cite{Hodgkin1952}) is